 All federal loans, both subsidized and unsubsidized, require a FAFSA in order to determine eligibility.
-And most colleges may also use the FAFSA to determine their own financial aid awards and packages, based on things like expected family contribution and financial need.
+Colleges may also use the FAFSA to determine their own financial aid awards and packages, based on things like expected family contribution and financial need.

 After you fill out the FAFSA, the Office of Federal Student Aid at the U.S. Department of Education will process your FAFSA and send you a Student Aid Report (SAR), which is essentially a summary of your information.
 It’s usually worth reviewing this information in detail to confirm that all of the information is accurate.
 If you find a mistake after reviewing your SAR, you’ll likely need to update or correct your FAFSA .

 The schools will then assemble a financial aid package that could be made up of grants, loans, work-study, and other waivers, and send you an “award letter.”
 Reviewing your award letter carefully can help you choose the financial aid mix that is right for you.
-Often these financial aid award letters come shortly after admissions decisions.
+Often these financial aid award letters come shortly after admissions decisions, though this may vary.
 Students typically have a deadline (often May 1, which is National College Decision Day) to make their decisions by.

-That’s when it’s important to understand and compare the financial aid packages you’ve gotten from different colleges—even if that can be a little confusing.
+It’s important to understand and compare the financial aid packages you’ve gotten from different colleges — even if that can be a little confusing.
 The key is to break down the jargon in order to help make an informed decision.

 Understanding What’s in the Average Financial Aid Package

-All the jargon and different terms can make it hard to decipher, but at its heart a financial aid package is a list of different amounts of money in different forms of loans, grants, work-study, or other tuition waivers that should add up to cover the cost of the college, minus your expected family contribution.
+The format of an award letter can vary from college to college.
+That, in combination with financial aid jargon can make it difficult to decipher, but at its heart a financial aid package is a list of different amounts of money in different forms of loans, grants, work-study, or other tuition waivers that should add up to cover the cost of the college, minus your expected family contribution.

 Yet, you may have to decode the language and research each of the line items.
 Sometimes, for example, instead of clearly identifying loans as such, they might be simply denoted with abbreviations like “L” or “LN” in the award letter.
 Here are the different types of financial aid you may see in your financial aid package:

-• Federal loans: Federal loans can be either subsidized or unsubsidized direct loans, usually have lower interest rates than private loans, and typically have a cap on how much you can borrow.
+Federal loans can be either subsidized or unsubsidized, and usually have lower interest rates than private loans.
+There is also typically a cap on how much you can borrow.